 In order to participate in the spring commencement, a student must be enrolled in ALL remaining required courses by the last day of add/drop during that semester, have successfully completed all required courses, have at least a 2.0 overall GPA, and have passed the senior comprehensive.
-In addition, a student who is enrolled in all required classes in the spring commencement semester, has a 2.0 overall GPA, has passed the senior comprehensive, but fails only ONE required course during that last semester will be allowed to participate in commencement exercises.
+In addition, a student who is enrolled in all remaining required classes in the spring commencement semester, has a 2.0 overall GPA, has passed the senior comprehensive, but fails only ONE required course during that last semester will be allowed to participate in commencement exercises.
 Withdrawal from any required courses will prevent the student from participating in the commencement exercises.
+Also, students must satisfy all financial obligations to the University in order to participate in the Commencement Ceremony.
+These obligations include student accounts, library fines, and parking tickets, etc.